Why I Prep All Semester Long Instead of Cramming For Finals at the Last Minute

-Know What and When to Prioritise
+Know What and When to Prioritize

 One of my biggest study mistakes is when I consider all of my assignments and tests equal.
 Now, I take inventory of the percentages for each of my quizzes and test, and study strategically based on what needs my attention the most.
-This isn't to say that I neglect anything, but if I have a project worth 20 percent of my grade in sociology, then it will get more time than the one worth 3 percent in English.
-Organising all of your assignments early helps to allocate time and energy through the semester without the misbelief induced by stress that everything should be crammed for.
+This isn’t to say that I neglect anything, but if I have a project worth 20 percent of my grade in sociology, then it will get more time than the one worth 3 percent in English.
+Organizing all of your assignments early helps to allocate time and energy through the semester without the misbelief induced by stress that everything should be crammed for.